JarryShaw/MacDaily/README.md

 ##### `postinstall`

-&nbsp; `postinstall` is a package manager written in Python 3.6 and Bash 3.2, which automatically and interactively reinstall packages installed through --
+&nbsp; `postinstall` is a package manager written in Python 3.6 and Bash 3.2, which automatically and interactively postinstall packages installed through --

   - `brew` -- [Homebrew](https://brew.sh) packages